Top Home Gifts for Under $100

 For more options: Best Cold Brew Coffee Makers

 The 7-cup Cuisinart PerfecTemp CPK-17 boils about as fast as the other kettles in our tests.
 It costs more than most of the models we tested, but it has six preset temperature settings for making different types of teas or French-press coffee, and it boasts a three-year warranty.
-This stainless kettle garners a great score in our convenience tests—you’ll have no trouble reading the markings of the kettle.
+This stainless kettle garners a great score in our convenience tests—you’ll have no trouble reading the markings.

 For more options: Best Electric Kettles